 - Payday Loans: This is suitable for event-based businesses or individuals under which the amount of loan granted is recovered from the next credited salary or other income as agreed by the lender and borrower.

 The period of short-term loans may vary depending upon the type of loan granted.
 Some may fall due by next week, month, quarter, or year.
 However, there is no hard stone-based time limit of one year.
 Some banks and FI may even consider loan periods of 2 or 3 years as short-term loans.

 Some of the advantages are:

-- Easily Accessible: These are easily available to small business and individuals without much complications.
-These act as lifesavers for small businesses who have a lower credit score.
+- Easily Accessible: These are easily available to small businesses and individuals without many complications.
+These act as lifesavers for small companies that have lower credit scores.

-- Instant Approvals: Approval process is quite simple and do not require lengthy processes as compared to long term loans.
-The risk here is low as compared to other risky loans as the duration is short here.
+- Instant Approvals: The approval process is quite simple and does not require lengthy processes compared to long-term loans.
+The risk here is low compared to other risky loans as the duration is short.

-- Low-Interest Cost: The repayment period is shorter here therefore interest cost is lower.
+- Low-Interest Cost: The repayment period is shorter here; therefore, the interest cost is lower.